 “To alleviate human suffering” is the mission of the Joe W. and Dorothy Dorsett Brown Foundation.
-The Foundation is involved in funding medical and environmental research; housing for the homeless; organizations who care for the sick, hungry or helpless; religious and educational institutions; and organizations and groups concerned with improving our local communities.
-Applications are welcome from all non-profit, 501(c)3 organizations established for three years or more regardless of size, type, or endeavor.
+The Foundation funds medical and environmental research; housing for the homeless; organizations who care for the sick, hungry or helpless; religious and educational institutions; and organizations and groups concerned with improving our local communities.
+Applications are welcome from all non-profit, 501(c)3 organizations who are at least three (3) years old, regardless of size, type, or endeavor.
 Efforts are restricted to the states of Louisiana and Mississippi with a focus on South Louisiana, the New Orleans area and the Mississippi Gulf Coast.

 The Brown Foundation Service Learning Award Applications are available yearly to grades K-12 in the following parishes: Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John, St. Tammany, Tangipahoa,